ebuntaran/pic16b-mnist-demo/README.md

   - For Authentication, select "Allow unauthenticated invocations".
   - If everything goes smoothly, your service should run at some url that looks like https://mnist-[...]-wn.a.run.app/.
 You will have to wait several minutes for your app to be built first.

+8. You can update your app by pushing to the `main` branch on GitHub.

 **FAQ**: If you see trigger failed error, you might have missed enabling IAM API.
 You can go enable it, then trigger the build again by pushing something to the repository.

 **FAQ**: Can I change the weird url?
 Looks like you can but it's a lot more involved than I initially thought: https://cloud.google.com/run/docs/mapping-custom-domains